enkday/prizepicks-data-mirror/custom-gpt-config.md

 ### Empty or no data returned
 - Check GitHub Actions ran successfully
 - Verify JSON is valid (use JSONLint)
-- Make sure scraper didn't fail silently
+- Make sure the data fetch didn't fail silently

 ### GPT doesn't use the action
 - Make sure action is enabled